VadymMakohon/RecepiAPI/README.md

 # Simple Recipe API

-A Simple yet cool Recipe API built using HTML, CSS, and JavaScript.
-This project allows users to view various recipes, including detailed descriptions, ingredients, and instructions.
-It also supports a "View more" feature that stores selected recipe details in session storage for later viewing.
+A sleek and user-friendly Recipe API developed with HTML, CSS, and JavaScript.
+This project provides users with the ability to explore a variety of recipes, complete with detailed descriptions, lists of ingredients, and step-by-step instructions.
+It also features a convenient "View More" functionality, which stores selected recipe details in session storage, allowing for easy retrieval and display on a dedicated recipe page.
+The project is designed for ease of use, and developers can easily extend it by adding new recipes, including custom images, with minimal effort.

 ## Preview
 ![preview](https://github.com/user-attachments/assets/cbb3eaad-a6db-4561-9996-75e3cdfa5e51)